 Step 10 – Hire a Lawyer

 Once you’ve taken care of these essentials, then you should call an attorney who can help you with the next steps to protect yourself.
 At Jennifer Porter Law, we will talk to you for free and help you understand how to avoid losing your rights or being taken advantage of by insurance companies.
-We can handle questions from investigators and guide you through the claims process in DC, Maryland, or Northern Virginia to help you gain the recovery you deserve.
+We can handle questions from investigators and guide you through the claims process in DC, Maryland, or Virginia to help you gain the recovery you deserve.

 Jennifer Porter Law, PLLC Can Help After an Accident